survivejs/webpack-book/manuscript/developing/01_getting_started.md

 ## Conclusion

-Even though we’ve managed to get webpack up and running, it’s not that much yet.
+Even though you have managed to get webpack up and running, it does not do that much yet.
 Developing against it would be painful.
-Each time we wanted to check out our application, we would have to build it manually using `npm run build` and then refresh the browser.
+Each time you wanted to check out our application, you would have to build it manually using `npm run build` and then refresh the browser.
 That’s where webpack’s more advanced features come in.

 To recap: